 Pups at Dantero Malinois are born in the house, a private kennel, or a whelping building.
 Some of the females welcome the visits by the other dogs in the household and are quite happy having their pups in the house where the other dogs can check in and meet the newest members of the family.
 Others prefer a more private location, without the interference of the other dogs and prefer to have their pups in the privacy of the whelping building or a kennel set off away from the commotion of the household.
 All the pups are handled daily (who could resist) and begin spending time out outdoors once their eyes are open and they are walking, weather permitting.
 At this point they begin interacting with the other dogs in the household, our cats, and the various livestock on the property (chickens, ducks, goats, pigs, rabbits, etc).
 At 4-5 weeeks they begin visiting the Ring club, herding facility, and other "safe" locations where I know the people and the dogs.

 Visitors to the facility are welcome, but by appointment only, and only those seriously interested in aquiring a Dantero Malinois who have already gone through the interview process.
 The dogs are my passion and hobby, not a business, as such I also have a full time job as a computer programmer to support my hobby.
 Between work and the dogs care, training, competing, etc I have a limited amount of free time for visits, and have unfortunately had to cut out the "educational only, I've never met a Malinos and would like to come see them" visits.
 I still recommend people visit this breed in person before ever considering getting one, and can provide you with a list of events in your area where you should be able to see the breed in action and learn more about them.
-For those serious about getting a Dantero Malinois, feel free to contact me and we can begin to get to know each other.
+For those serious about getting a Dantero Malinois, feel free to check out the upcoming litters and dogs available pages, fill out the questionnaire, and we can begin to get to know each other.